Solar Energy Credits: Everything You Need to Know

 What Are Solar Energy Credits?

-The amount the federal government credits come from the costs associated with your solar panel installation.
-You can receive a credit of up to 26% of the installation costs of your solar panels.
-For example, if your installation costs you $20,000, you’d be eligible for up to $5,200 in federal tax credit.
+With this credit, homeowners can claim 30% of eligible installation costs for solar system expenditures made or systems installed before December 31, 2025.
+For example, if your solar installation costs $20,000, you could receive up to $6,000 in federal tax credit.
 There is no set limit to the amount that you can claim on your solar costs.

 What are the Eligibility Requirements for a Solar Federal Tax Credit?